traefik/traefik/docs/content/operations/dashboard.md

 ---
-title: "Traefik dashboard documentation"
+title: "Traefik Dashboard Documentation"
 description: "The dashboard shows you the current active routes handled by Traefik Proxy in one central place.
 Read the technical documentation to learn its operations."
 ---

-# The dashboard
+# The Dashboard

 See What's Going On
 {: .subtitle }